Malignant Mesothelioma: Risk Factors

 Asbestos is a mineral fiber found in certain types of rock.
 In the past, asbestos

-was common in some products.
-These included cement, insulation, ceiling or floor tiles,
+was common in cement, insulation, ceiling and floor tiles, roof shingles, automotive

 If asbestos fibers are breathed in, they can travel to the lining of the lungs and

 harm the cells there.
-This might lead to cancer.
-People who worked with asbestos for
+This damage might lead to cancer.
+People who worked with asbestos

-a long time are most likely to be at risk.
-This includes some miners, factory workers,
+for a long time are most likely to be at risk.
+This includes some miners, factory

-construction workers, and insulation manufacturers or installers.
-It also includes
+workers, construction workers, and insulation manufacturers or installers.
+It also

-ship construction workers, railroad or automotive workers, and others exposed to asbestos
+includes ship construction workers, railroad or automotive workers, and others exposed

-at work.
-Family members of these workers could also be exposed to asbestos if it’s
+to asbestos at work.
+Family members of these workers could also be exposed to asbestos

 People who have been treated for another cancer with high doses of radiation to the

 Your risk of this cancer goes up as you get older.
-It’s most common in people 65 or
+It’s most common in people age

 Men are more likely to get mesothelioma than women.
 This may be because men are more